On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Dokchitser constants in dihedral groups

 whence

 \end{proof} \begin{thm} The Dokchitser constants of all the indecomposable integral representations of $D_{2p}$ for $p$ an odd prime are as follows:

 \end{thm} \begin{proof} For $i=1$ this is Lemma \ref{lem:regConsts1}, Lemma \ref{lem:regConsts2} and Lemma \ref{lem:regConsts3}.
-We will show that $A_i$ is isomorphic to $A$ over $\bZ_{(2)}$ and over $\bZ_{(p)}$ for all $i$ and $A_i'$ is isomorphic to $A'$ over $\bZ_{(2)}$ and over $\bZ_{(p)}$ for all $i$.
+We will show that $A_i$ is isomorphic to $A$ over $\bZ_{(2)}$ and over $\bZ_{(p)}$ for all $i$ and $A_i'$ is isomorphic to $A'$ over $\bZ_{(2)}$ and over $\bZ_{(p)}$ for all $i$ (strictly speaking, the isomorphism over $\bZ_{(p)}$ would be enough for this theorem by Proposition \ref{prop:normalSgpCycQuo}).
 Recall that $A_i$, $A_i'$ are given by $(\bar{\z}-\z)^jU_i{\eusm O}$ for $j=0,1$, respectively, where $U_i$ runs through representatives of the ideal class group of $\bQ(\z)^+$.
-Take each $U_i$ to be of norm co-prime to $2p$.
-Then $A_i$ is a sublattice of $A=A_1$ of index co-prime to $2p$ and the two are therefore isomorphic over $\bZ_2$ and over $\bZ_p$.
+Take each $U_i$ to be of norm coprime to $2p$.
+Then $A_i$ is a sublattice of $A=A_1$ of index coprime to $2p$ and the two are therefore isomorphic over $\bZ_2$ and over $\bZ_p$.
 Thus they have the same Dokchitser constants.
-Similarly, $A_i'$ all have the same Dokchitser constants as $A'=A_1'$. \end{proof} The proof of the proposition exhibits an important feature of Dokchitser constants, which we will now summarise. \begin{defn} Given a finite group $G$ and a principal ideal domain $\cR$, two finitely generated $\cR$-free $\cR G$-modules $M$ and $N$ are said to lie in the same \emph{genus} if $M\otimes \cR_{\mathfrak p}\cong N\otimes \cR_{\mathfrak p}$ as $\cR_{\mathfrak p}G$-modules for all completions $\cR_{\mathfrak p}$ at prime ideals ${\mathfrak p}$ of $\cR$.
-This is clearly an equivalence relation. \end{defn} We can summarise the idea of the proof of the proposition as follows: \begin{thm} The Dokchitser constants of an $\cR$-free $\cR G$-module only depend on its genus. \end{thm} \begin{prop} There exist at most 10 genera of $\bZ$-free $\bZ D_{2p}$-modules.
-Each genus has a representative of the kind considered in Lemma \ref{lem:regConsts1}, Lemma \ref{lem:regConsts2} and Lemma \ref{lem:regConsts3}. \end{prop} The same calculation as above shows that the index of the submodule of $\Gamma$ generated by the various fixed submodules is as follows.
-Here, $C_2$ and $C_2'$ are two conjugate subgroups of $D_{2p}$ isomorphic to the cyclic group of order 2:
+Similarly, $A_i'$ all have the same Dokchitser constants as $A'=A_1'$. \end{proof} The proof of Theorem \ref{thm:allRegConsts} exhibits an important feature of Dokchitser constants, which we will now summarise. \begin{defn} Given a finite group $G$ and a principal ideal domain $\cR$, two $\cR G$-lattices $M$ and $N$ are said to lie in the same \emph{genus} if $M\otimes \cR_{\mathfrak p}\cong N\otimes \cR_{\mathfrak p}$ as $\cR_{\mathfrak p}G$-modules for all completions $\cR_{\mathfrak p}$ at prime ideals ${\mathfrak p}$ of $\cR$.
+This is clearly an equivalence relation. \end{defn} The two main conceptual steps in the proof of Theorem \ref{thm:allRegConsts} can be summarised as: \begin{thm} The Dokchitser constants of an $\cR G$-lattice only depend on its genus. \end{thm} \begin{prop} There exist at most 10 genera of indecomposable $\bZ D_{2p}$-lattices.
+Each genus has a representative of the kind considered in Lemma \ref{lem:regConsts1}, Lemma \ref{lem:regConsts2} and Lemma \ref{lem:regConsts3}. \end{prop} Our goal is to translate the Dokchitser constants into a certain index.
+To that end, we now turn to the calculation of the index in $\Gamma$ of the submodule generated by the various fixed submodules.
+The calculation is fairly similar to those of the Dokchitser constants, but exhibits some new features.
+We will not give it in full detail but will give enough examples to show the main techniques.
+The result is summarised in the following table, where $C_2$ and $C_2'$ are two distinct subgroups of $D_{2p}$ isomorphic to the cyclic group of order 2: